Matagorda Island Light: History

 During the Civil War, the Confederate States Navy tried to blow up the lighthouse to keep it out of Union hands.
-Damage inflicted by the Confederate troops necessitated rebuilding of the lighthouse at a new site in 1873 at a cost of $32,000.
+Damage inflicted by Confederate troops necessitated rebuilding the lighthouse at a new site in 1873 at a cost of $32,000.
 A new iron conical tower was added, with the lens 91 ft above sea level.

-The 1886 Indianola hurricane destroyed most of the town, and caused the water to rise 4 ft inside the tower.
+The 1886 Indianola hurricane destroyed most of the town and caused the water to rise 4 ft inside the tower.
 The resulting structural swaying caused the lens to fall out.
-In 1956, the tower was automated by the United States Coast Guard, making it the first time the tower was not operated by human keepers.
+In 1956, the tower was automated by the United States Coast Guard, marking the first time it was not operated by human keepers.

 Renovation

 The Texas Parks and Wildlife Department, which manages the lighthouse, installed a new rotating solar-powered marine lantern in 1999.
-After having been out of commission since 1995, the light was re-lit at Midnight as the year turned over to 2000, to celebrate the new millennium.
-The lighthouse underwent a renovation completed in 2004, at a cost of $1.23 million.
-The renovation was made possible through private donations through the Matagorda Island Foundation, and with a grant from the United States government.
+After being out of commission since 1995, the light was relit at Midnight as the year turned over to 2000, to celebrate the new millennium.
+The lighthouse underwent a $1.23 million renovation, completed in 2004.
+The renovation was made possible by private donations from the Matagorda Island Foundation and a grant from the United States government.